Triangle

 You must complete a written thesis of up to 100,000 words, with support and advice from your academic supervisor(s).
 You will also take a verbal examination called a viva voce, where you explain your project in depth to an examination panel.

-You will also be required to take 20 credits of methodological modules offered by either the School of Politics and International Relations or relevant modules offered by other schools.
-During your first semester, you will also enrol in the school's Professional Development module.
+You may also take 20 credits of methodological modules offered by either the School of Politics and International Relations or relevant modules offered by other schools.
+During your first semester, you may also choose to enrol in the School's Professional Development module.

 Supervision